davidgrier/math/README.md

 # IDL math

-**IDL routines for performing calculating functions and performing mathematical operations**
+**IDL routines for computing special functions, analyzing signals and performing mathematical operations**

 IDL is the Interactive Data Language, and is a product of [Exelis Visual Information Solutions](http://www.exelisvis.com).